tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

   * dcterms:source
     * Is present: (publication or dataset source) **Gap**

 Let's focus on the gaps.
-There is somewhere else we want to check for potential tests that aren't already defined in BDQ, but have had some level of documentation,  and that's the BDQ Issues in GitHub.
+The BDQ Issues in GitHub that define tests are a good place to start.
+These tests are a superset of the BDQ Tests and have had some level of documentation.

-For dwc:footprintWKT, we could guess the name of the test, following the naming conventions, as VALIDATION_FOOTPRINTWKT_NOTEMPTY, and search the issues for that name or [the Information Element part of that name](https://github.com/tdwg/bdq/issues?q=FOOTPRINTWKT).
-This particular search may return a match, but guessing the name is a fragile strategy, as the desired test might not have a name exactly matching that, and GitHub issue searches don't have good substring search support, so a better broader strategy is to search an scan lists of issues:
+For dwc:footprintWKT, we could guess the name of the test, following the naming conventions, as VALIDATION_FOOTPRINTWKT_NOTEMPTY, and search the issues for [that name](https://github.com/tdwg/bdq/issues?q=VALIDATION_FOOTPRINTWKT_NOTEMPTY) or [the Information Element part of that name](https://github.com/tdwg/bdq/issues?q=FOOTPRINTWKT).
+These searches may return a match, but guessing the name is a fragile strategy, as the desired test might not have a name exactly matching our guess, so a better broader strategy is to search and scan lists of issues:

-* Are there existing proposals tagged as [SUPPLEMENTARY](https://github.com/tdwg/bdq/issues?q=label%3ASupplementary) that would fill the desired gap.
+* Existing proposals tagged as [SUPPLEMENTARY](https://github.com/tdwg/bdq/issues?q=label%3ASupplementary) that would fill the desired gap.
+* Existing proposals tagged as [IMMATURE/INCOMPLETE](https://github.com/tdwg/bdq/issues?q=label%3AImmature%2FIncomplete) that may fill the gap, but are not yet fully developed.
-* Are there existing proposals tagged as [DO NOT IMPLEMENT](https://github.com/tdwg/bdq/issues?q=label%3A%22DO%20NOT%20IMPLEMENT%22) that would fill the desired gap, but have been rejected for implementation, and should be reconsidered only with great caution.
+* Existing proposals tagged as [DO NOT IMPLEMENT](https://github.com/tdwg/bdq/issues?q=label%3A%22DO%20NOT%20IMPLEMENT%22) that would fill the desired gap, but have been rejected for implementation.
+These tests should be reconsidered only with great caution.
 * **Note that all of these issues in GitHub are Closed, the default issue search which includes is:open will not find them.**

-So there is an existing definition for a test, VALIDATION_FOOTPRINTWKT_NOTEMPTY, in the documented Supplementary tests.
+There is an existing definition for a test, [VALIDATION_FOOTPRINTWKT_NOTEMPTY](https://github.com/tdwg/bdq/issues/226), in the documented Supplementary tests.

 Looking at the description of that test we see: